prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 Trigger completed
 ```

-This may take a few minutes to complete.

-Use Prometheus to monitor the metrics for the OpenTelemetry Collector container in the `monitoring` namespace.
+While the job is running, use Prometheus to monitor the `container_memory_rss{namespace="monitoring", container="opentelemetry-collector"}` metric for the OpenTelemetry Collector container in the `monitoring` namespace.

 #### Questions

-* What do you see happening in Prometheus?
+1. Q: What do you see happening in Prometheus?

 **Hints:**